MOST BEAUTIFUL PLACES IN RUSSIA TO VISIT

-The cultural capital of Russia is one of the top tourist destinations in the country the city attracts more than 7 million visitors every year.
-It is one of the best cities to visit in Russia an one of the most beautiful places in Russia.
+The cultural capital of Russia is one of the top tourist destinations in the country.
+The city attracts more than 7 million visitors every year.

-The best time for visiting is June – July when you have a chance to experience famous White nights, with the shortest night, less than 2 hours, on 21st of June.
-Some of the St.Petersburg highlights; the Hermitage, Peter and Paul Fortress, St.Isaak cathedral, Church of the Saviour on the Spilled Blood, Peterhof palace and park, Catherine palace with Amber Room, Russian museum.
+The best time for visiting is June – July when you have a chance to experience famous White nights, with the shortest night, less than 2 hours, on the 21st of June.
+Some of the St.Petersburg highlights; the Hermitage, Peter and Paul Fortress, St.Isaak Cathedral, Church of the Saviour on the Spilled Blood, Peterhof Palace and Park, Catherine Palace with Amber Room, and Russian Museum.

-The best way to explore the city centre is on foot or by boat there are several water routes through the historical part.
+The best way to explore the city center is on foot or by boat there are several water routes through the historical part.

-The Russian capital is the largest European city with over 10 million people living within it and another top city to visit in Russia.
+The Russian capital is the largest European city with over 10 million people living in it!

-The oldest remained building in Moscow is Andronikov Monastery of the Savior, built in 1425.
-The city is huge the best and the fastest way to move around is using underground, it’s a wide spread network of stations throughout the city.
+The oldest remaining building in Moscow is the Andronikov Monastery of the Savior, built in 1425.
+The city is huge the best, and the fastest way to move around is using the underground, it’s a widespread network of stations throughout the city.
 Must-see places in Moscow; Kremlin, Red Square, Saint Basil’s Cathedral, Bolshoi Theatre, Tretyakov Gallery, Novodevichy Convent, Kolomenskoye.

-Located in the Kabardino-Balkaria region near the border with Georgia Elbrus is a part of Caucasus mountain range.
+Located in the Kabardino-Balkaria region near the border with Georgia, Elbrus is a part of the Caucasus mountain range.

-The oldest Russian city on the bank of river Volkhov remained almost the same it was centuries ago and is a main tourist attraction in Russia.
+The oldest Russian city on the bank of River Volkhov remained almost the same as it was centuries ago.

-Once it was the capital of Novgorod Republic (what later became Russian Empire) and one of the biggest European cities.
+Once, the Novgorod Republic’s capital (what later became the Russian Empire) and one of the biggest European cities.

-If you want to see old Russian architecture, experience tranquil life of a small Russian town and try traditional food Novgorod is a great place for these.
-The history of Novgorod goes back to 10th century when it was mentioned for the first time in Chronicles.
+If you want to see old Russian architecture, experience a small Russian town’s tranquil life, and try traditional food, Novgorod is a great place for these.
+The history of Novgorod goes back to the 10th century when it was mentioned for the first time in Chronicles.

-The highlights of Veliky Novgorod; Novgorodsky Kremlin, Cathedral of St. Sophia, Museum of Wooden Architecture, Yuriev monastery, St. Nicholas cathedral.
+The highlights of Veliky Novgorod; Novgorodsky Kremlin, the Cathedral of St. Sophia, the Museum of Wooden Architecture, Yuriev Monastery, St. Nicholas Cathedral.

 Novgorod can be visited as a day trip from St.Petersburg it takes 3 hours to get there by speed train.

-It has many world records and impressive figures; the largest freshwater lake in the world by volume and the seventh large by surface area, the deepest lake in the world (max depth 1600m), the oldest lake in the world (25 million years) which makes a good place to see in Russia.
+It has many world records and impressive figures; the largest freshwater lake in the world by volume and the seventh large by surface area, the deepest lake (max depth 1600m), the oldest lake (25 million years).

-All these sounds quite impressive and enough reasons to go and see Baikal but when you’re there it’s more just a huge lake it’s an incredible eco system and beautiful nature.
+All these sound quite impressive and enough reasons to go and see Baikal, but it’s more just a huge lake when you’re there.
+It’s an incredible ecosystem and beautiful nature.

-The fastest way to get here is to fly to Irkutsk or if you have more time and seek for adventure take famous Trans-Siberian railway all the way from Moscow, it’ll take you 4 days to get here.
+The fastest way to get here is to fly to Irkutsk, or if you have more time and seek adventure, take the famous Trans-Siberian railway all the way from Moscow.
+It’ll take you 4 days to get here.

-The summer capital of Russia has gained back its popularity in the last years Sochi.
-First holding Winter Olympic Games and now being one of the main FIFA World Cup cities it is an one of the most interesting places in Russia.
+The summer capital of Russia has gained back its popularity in the last years, Sochi.
+First holding Winter Olympic Games and then being one of the main FIFA World Cup cities, it is one of Russia’s most interesting places.

-Sochi has a subtropical climate with evergreen palm trees, warm water of the Black sea and beautiful mountains.
+Sochi has a subtropical climate with evergreen palm trees, the warm water of the Black Sea, and beautiful mountains.

-In summer it’s a good place for chilling on the beach, hiking in the surrounding mountains or doing some adventure tours e.g. rafting, abseiling, bungee jumping.
+In summer, it’s a good place for chilling on the beach, hiking in the surrounding mountains, or doing some adventure tours, e.g., rafting, abseiling, and bungee jumping.